 “So many people send them to websites that don’t perform well (especially on mobile for Facebook… since over 80% of those leads tend to be from cell phone devices… and most people’s websites are really bad on mobile… even if they’re ‘responsive’ most aren’t setup to convert well on mobile phones).
 Or tons of people just launch ads and don’t dial them in well… and end up thinking, “Facebook ads don’t work,” etc. But our data shows a consistent growing trend in seller leads from Facebook across our platform and as Facebook improves their data and targeting more and more… the ability to generate great leads at CPL (cost per lead) that make sense keeps getting better.”

-So, for some it’s working and for many, it’s not working and they are losing money with their real estate Facebook marketing strategy.
+They are losing money with their real estate Facebook marketing strategy.

 By the way, marketing angles are not only relevant for Facebook marketing, as you will be reading in other articles of mine.